 Adopting a Korat Kitten or Cat

 Korat prices depend on bloodlines and other factors.
-Pet quality Korat kittens tend to cost around $400, and show quality even more.
-Due to their relative rarity, Korat breeders usually maintain waiting lists.
+Korat kittens typically cost around $500 to $800, and because there are few breeders, they usually maintain waiting lists.

 When choosing Korat kittens, keep in mind that they commonly go through an ugly duckling stage when young, with amber eyes and darker, fluffy coats.
 The appearance of a young Korat doesn’t necessarily indicate what it will look like upon reaching maturity.

-To adopt an adult Korat in need of a loving home, contact the Korat Breed Rescue or visit PetFinder’s list of shelters that have Korats available for adoption.
+To adopt an adult Korat in need of a loving home, visit PetFinder’s list of shelters that sometimes have Korats available for adoption.